diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Volume

-A storage location that you want to index, for example Windows Share/drive, Linux mount/NFS Export, cloud storage/S3 bucket, etc.
+A storage location that you want to index, for example Windows Share/drive, Linux mount/NFS Export, cloud storage/S3 bucket, Dell PowerScale, etc.

-Examples of other names for volume that might be used in your organization: storage volume, storage mount, mount point, top-level path, top-level storage directory.
+Examples of other names for volume that might be used in your organization: storage volume, storage mount, mount point, top-level path, top-level storage directory, etc.

 Read more about [how to select a volume](#select_volume).

 <p id="index"></p>

 ___
-### Index/Indices
+### Index/Indexes/Indices

-An index is an inventory of all the files on a volume; it allows the data to be searched quickly via the index instead of the operating system's "find commands".
+An index is an inventory of all the files on a volume; it allows the data to be searched quickly via the index instead of the operating system's "find command".
 Both  **indexes**  and  **indices**  have the same meaning, and are the plural of index, although indices is usually preferred in a technical context.

-- You can have multiple inventories/indices of a storage volume at different times.
+- You can have multiple [inventories/indices](#indices) of a storage volume at different times.
-- Indices typically contain directory name, file name, file size, creation date, modify date, owner, etc.
+- Indices typically contain directory name, file name, file size, file type, creation date, modify date, owner, etc.
-- Diskover’s software populates the indices with additional metadata and makes these attributes searchable, pushing the searches, reporting, and workflows to a higher level of business and schedule awareness.
+- Diskover can populate the indices with additional metadata adding business context.
 For example:
+	- Storage environment attributes, for example [Dell PowerScale](https://diskoverdata.com/products/dataiq-migration/).
-	- Adds business context (job status, client #, project manager, etc.)
+  	- [Xytech](https://docs.diskoverdata.com/diskover_user_guide_companion_aja_media_edition/#xytech-plugins), [ShotGrid](https://docs.diskoverdata.com/diskover_user_guide_companion_aja_media_edition/#shotgrid-production-status-plugin), etc. (job status, client #, project manager, project dates, etc.)
-	- Adds media info attributes for media files (resolution, codec, framerate, etc.)
+	- Adds [media info](https://docs.diskoverdata.com/diskover_user_guide_companion_aja_media_edition/#media-info-attributes) attributes for media files (resolution, codec, framerate, etc.)
+ 	- Adds metadata for [life science purposes](https://docs.diskoverdata.com/diskover_user_guide_companion_life_science_edition/) (genome sequencing file attributes, research grant project attributes, etc.)

 Read more about [how to use indices](#indices).